sarkarlab/MVsim/README.md

 1. Install MATLAB MVsim app
 2. Input parameters and press initiate and run button

+Installation and run times:
+1. Typical installation time is ~1 min.
+2. Run time varies based on the complexity of the simulation.
+For the included bivalent-bivalent demo with default parameters, the typical run time should be < 30 s.
+More involved simulations can take up to 30 min; a progress bar is included in the app for the user to monitor the calculations and ensure that the app has not stalled.

 Troubleshooting:

 - Undefined function error:
-  - Check for all the required MATLAB packages
+  - Check for all required MATLAB packages
-  - Check for MATLAB version
+  - Check MATLAB version (2019b required; 2021a preferred)
   - Add the Diff_Equations folder to the path
-- Missing images: add the image
+- Missing images:
   - Add State_images folder to the path